(Dumont, New Jersey, August 8, 1894 – St. Petersburg, Florida, April 6, 1941).1

 Fleet attended Polytechnic Preparatory School in Brooklyn and Culver Military Academy in Indiana; he did not go on to college.4 When he registered for the draft on June 5, 1917, he was working as a manager at his father’s fur business in New York City.
 He attended ground school at Ohio State University; there are photos of him (“Rox”) there with his friends Parr Hooper and Guy Samuel King Wheeler.
 Their squadron graduated from ground school on August 25, 1917.5

 Fleet, along with fellow second Oxford detachment member Wilbur Carleton Suiter, was in a group of ten British-trained American pilots who in mid-July were ordered to France to fly the new DH-4s.
-They embarked at Southampton (some, possibly including Fleet, having come down from a brief stint at Turnberry’s School of Aerial Fighting) and travelled from Le Havre to Paris.16a From Paris they went to the 3d Aviation Instruction Center at Issoudun where, apparently, communications had broken down, and British-trained American pilots were not welcomed or allowed near the new DH-4s.16b Finally, towards the end of July, they were assigned to the U.S. 135th Aero, an observation squadron and the first squadron to fly DH-4s.
-Fleet arrived at Ourches (a few miles west of Toul), where the squadron was stationed, on July 30, 1918, and his group was joined by two further British-trained American pilots, Robert Donald Likely and second Oxford detachment member Edward Carter Landon.17
+They embarked at Southampton and travelled from Le Havre to Paris.16a From Paris they went to the 3d Aviation Instruction Center at Issoudun where, apparently, communications had broken down, and British-trained American pilots were not welcomed or allowed near the new DH-4s.16b Finally, towards the end of July, they were assigned to the U.S. 135th Aero, an observation squadron and the first squadron to fly DH-4s.
+They arrived at Ourches (a few miles west of Toul), where the squadron was stationed, on July 30 or 31, 1918, and were joined there by two further British-trained American pilots, Robert Donald Likely and second Oxford detachment member Edward Carter Landon.17

 Squadron historian Percival Gray Hart describes the early part of August: “These were happy carefree days, when we flew as often as we wanted to: the pilots getting the feel of the new planes; the observers studying their maps. . . .
 In our spare time we walked to the little nearby villages and learned where the best food and wine could be had; went swimming in the Meuse, right outside the barracks. . . .”18